onlyquake/xonotic-wiki/Archive/Compiling_In_Windows.markdown

     cd xonotic
     ./all update -l best

 The `cd` line tells the Shell to go inside the `xonotic` directory, where `./all` is located.
 In the second line, the `-l best` part asks `./all` to pick the best available mirror.
-This step will dowload several gigabytes of data, so expect it to take a while.
+This step will download several gigabytes of data, so expect it to take a while.

 Step 3: compiling
 -----------------